 - 1 teaspoon grated lemon zest or vanilla extract optional

-Take out the eggs out of the fridge ahead of time or soak them in a bowl of warm water for a few minutes.
+Take the eggs out of the refrigerator ahead of time as the eggs need to be at room temperature or soak them for a few minutes in a bowl of warm water.

 Preheat the oven to 170 degrees C (338 degrees F).

-Butter and flour a 20 cm (8 inch) pan.
-Alternatively, use baking spray.
+Butter and flour (or spray with baking spray) a 20 cm (8 inches) pan.

-Put the eggs, sugar, and lemon zest in the bowl of a stand mixer.
+Put the eggs, sugar, salt, and lemon zest in the bowl of your stand mixer.

-Beat the eggs until very fluffy and pale yellow (about 15 minutes on medium/high speed).
-To test that it has been beaten enough, let some of the mixture fall into the bowl.
-If it remains "sitting" on top it means that it's ready.
+Beat the eggs until very fluffy and pale yellow (about 15/20 minutes on medium/high speed).
+To test that it has been beaten enough, let a small amount of batter fall into the bowl.
+If it remains "sitting" on top, it means that it's ready.